Germany warns EU 'will tighten' sanctions on Belarus | DW | 15.11.2021

 "We are nowhere near the end of the sanctions spiral," Maas said before the EU foreign ministers' meeting in Brussels.

-"What we see in Minsk, this inhumane system of using refugees as tools to exert pressure on the European Union, has not improved but has got worse over the last days," he said.
-"We will further tighten sanctions"
+"What we see in Minsk, this inhumane system of using refugees as tools to exert pressure on the European Union, has not improved, but has gotten worse over the last days," he said.
+"We will further tighten sanctions."

+Arriving at the meeting in Brussels, EU foreign policy chief Josep Borrell told reporters the ministers would approve further sanctions on Minsk on Monday.

 The EU foreign ministers are expected to adjust the types of sanctions that can be imposed to include airlines and travel agents allegedly involved in the standoff at the Belarusian borders with EU member states Poland, Latvia and Lithuania.